MikeNwin/code-to-cloud/doc/steps.md

 8. Select a Region (e.g. `Canada East`).

-9. Create a app service plan or select an existing one (e.g. Free F1).
+9. Create an app service plan or select an existing one (e.g. Free F1).

 10. Click **Review + create**.